 - Crispy Fish Sticks: These might just be the way to get the kids interested in fish…or renew your own interest!

-Kid Food: Pasta, Pizza, and Burgers
+Kid Food for Dinner and Lunch: Pasta, Pizza, and Burgers

 - Cauliflower Mac and Cheese: The veggies blend right into the sauce.